Spring Cleaning With a Steam Cleaner

-Cleaning with steam is easy, and after using my Wagner steam cleaner around the house for spring cleaning this week, I was impressed with how much cleaning I can get done with this product alone.
+Cleaning with steam is easy, and after using my Wagner steam cleaner around the house for spring cleaning, I was impressed with how much I got done with this product alone.
 Not to mention how much quicker I was able to clean.
 After you've used a steamer to clean your home for the first time, you'll wonder how you got it done without one.

-I wanted to give my backsplash a thorough cleaning, and anyone who has done this before knows it can be one of the most frustrating chores.
+I wanted to give my kitchen backsplash a thorough cleaning, and anyone who has done this before knows it can be one of the most frustrating chores.
 I can’t believe how quickly grease accumulates in that area.
-Usually I scrub it with a mildly abrasive bleach cleaner and follow that up by wiping with done with a sponge and water.
+Usually I scrub it with a mildly abrasive bleach cleaner and follow that up by wiping it down with a sponge and water.
 However, I found it much easier and faster to steam clean the backsplash.
 Not only does the steam cut through the accumulated grease easily, it also cleaned the grout, and other little crannies easier.

 Next, I moved to steam cleaning the stove top.
 Using the steamer’s jet nozzle, I blasted the grates and used a soft brush to wipe away any loosened particles.
 This was the quickest I’ve ever gotten the stovetop clean.

-In the sink area, I used the same nozzle and soft brush to steam clean the gunk that inevitably builds up around the base of the kitchen faucet.
+Next up was steam cleaning the kitchen sink.
+I used the same nozzle and soft brush to steam clean the hard water stains and gunk that inevitably builds up around the base of the kitchen faucet.
 This was much quicker and easier to than scrubbing away at it!

 At this point I realized that using the steamer is great, because I hadn’t needed any other cleaning products for these areas.
 Fewer products, less money spent and of course, less chemicals.

 First, I wanted to disinfect the doorknobs.
 With all the viruses going around, I wanted them to be totally sanitized.
 I gave the door knob and other hardware a few blasts from the steamer, and wiped those down with the lint free cloth as well.